-Finland, a land of stunning natural beauty, is a Nordic country renowned for its outstanding education system, cutting-edge research facilities, and high standard of living.
+Finland, a land of stunning natural beauty, is a Nordic country known for its outstanding education system, research opportunities, and high standard of living.
 No wonder it has become a popular destination among international students looking for quality education, unique cultural experiences, and a welcoming environment.

-So, if you’re a student dreaming of studying in one of the world’s happiest and safest countries, keep reading to learn all you need to know about the different language tests necessary for you to take if you want to study in Finland.
+So, if you’re a student dreaming of studying in one of the world’s happiest countries and a safe Nordic destination, keep reading to learn what you need to know about the language tests that may be required for studying in Finland.

 Finnish Language Tests for International Students